How to Deal With Medical Debt Collection

 What to Do About Unpaid Medical Bills

-Medical bills were the cause of 62% of bankruptcies in 2007, according to a study by the American Journal of Medicine.
-Even more alarming, 80% of those who filed medical debt bankruptcy actually had health insurance and their debt was low ($18,000) compared to those who filed but didn't have health insurance ($27,000).
+A 2019 study found that 137.1 million adults had experienced medical financial hardship in the past year.
 Needless to say, medical debt is a serious issue in the United States.
 Medical bills are quite serious and can cripple your finances.
 Hopefully, you can deal with your medical debt before it pushes you to bankruptcy.

 Don't Ignore the Bills